Are there special qualification requirements for my scrap vehicle if I plan to claim an electric vehicle (new or used) rebate?

 How does the insurance thing work?

-You must have a minimum of 6 months continuous insurance.
+The Vehicle you are scrapping must have been registered and insured in BC for the last 6 months and you must provide a minimum of 6 months continuous insurance in your name from ICBC.
 You have to count 6 months from the day you apply to our program, BACKWARDS.
 In other words, the vehicle must be currently insured, and in driving condition the day you apply to our program.
 This applies to ALL rebates and/or credits offered.

 What are the procedures for purchasing an EV (new or used)?